Limited indoor dining to resume for New Mexico restaurants

 “Their wages have been cut down to almost nothing,” he said.
 "And in our situation — and most restaurants — they’ve had to reduce all of their kitchen personnel hours just to limp along.
 It’s been very, very difficult.”

-State health officials have reported 24,535 confirmed cases of infections and 750 deaths since the pandemic began.
-That includes 69 additional cases reported Tuesday — the smallest daily number since June.
+State health officials have reported more than 24,730 confirmed cases and 755 deaths since the pandemic began.
+That includes 205 additional cases reported Wednesday.

 New Mexico is falling short of a benchmark set for how long it takes to notify and quarantine people who may have been exposed to the coronavirus.